gargpriyank/springboot-webflux-example/README.md

 4. **dev-pipeline.groovy** contains the groovy script for automated build and deployment of application in OpenShift platform.
    To start the Jenkins pipeline, add OpenShift service account credentials as a variable **os-jenkins-sa-token** in Jenkins credentials, create the Jenkins pipeline and add the **dev-pipeline .groovy** script.
+Run the pipeline.